 From Terry Eagleton’s “Introduction” to Literary Theory: An Introduction (1983)

 With the advent of literary theories in the twentieth century, various attempts have also been made to define ‘Literature’.
-It is no coincidence that the century that is defined by availability of multiple meanings, should also produce multiple interpretations of the term ‘Literature’.
+It is no coincidence that the century that is defined by availability of multiple meanings should also produce multiple interpretations of the term ‘Literature’.
 For example, one of the earliest definitions of the term under scrutiny explained its meaning as a kind of ‘imaginative’ writing, or in other words, fiction-writing.
 However, in today’s context, this definition would be considered incomplete.
 It is because in contemporary times, ‘Literature’ has surpassed the exclusivity accorded only to fiction, in order to include essays, sermons, autobiography, history-writing, speeches, letters, and many other forms of creative writing.
 Moreover, the fine distinction between ‘fact’ and ‘fiction’ has long been dismantled.
 Therefore, even though the authors of Genesis might have believed themselves to be depicting a historical fact, yet now its veracity is open to contention.
-It may still be considered a ‘fact’ by many, while ‘fiction’ by many others.
+It may still be considered a ‘fact’ by many, but another section of believers would call it a ‘fiction’.
 It may be pointed out, further, that if Literature encompasses a lot of factual writing on one hand, it also discards different forms of fictional writing from being considered Literature on the other.
 Such is the case with Superman comics and Harlequin romance novels.
 Therefore, the definition of ‘Literature’ as a form of fiction-writing fails to validate itself.

 In propounding this definition of Literature, the Formalists analysed literary works through the prism of linguistics.
 Therefore, rather than focusing on the analysis of the content of the literary text, they drew attention to the formal aspects of the same.
 These formal aspects were those inter-related elements or ‘devices’ or ‘functions’ that were arbitrarily assembled in the text.
 Such functions included sound, imagery, rhythm, rhyme syntax, metre, narrative technique, etc. Thus, in the Formalists’ worldview, content only provided with motivation to occasion the exercise of these literary devices.